subsite/git-cheatsheet/readme.md

-git pull # fetch and merge from upstream branch git merge other-branch # merge other branch into current branch git checkout other-branch path/file1 path/file2 # pick specific files from another branch
+git pull # fetch and merge from upstream branch git merge other-branch # merge other branch into current branch git checkout other-branch path/file1 path/file2 # pick specific files from another branch git merge --strategy-option ours other-branch # Automatically resolve conflicts with our version (theirs) for the other branch
 ```
 ### Dealing with conflicts